 The Railroad Unemployment Insurance Act provides qualified railroad employees with benefits to restore part of their lost wages arising from periods of unemployment or sickness (including, for female employees, health conditions related to pregnancy, miscarriage, or childbirth).

 Benefit payments are based on biweekly claims filed with the Railroad Retirement Board (RRB), the Federal agency responsible for administering the Railroad Unemployment Insurance Act.

 The funds to pay unemployment and sickness benefits are provided by payroll taxes on railroad employers only.
 Employees do not pay unemployment insurance taxes.

-The following describes the requirements for railroad unemployment and sickness benefits, the amounts payable, and how to claim them.
+The following explains requirements for railroad unemployment and sickness benefits, amounts payable, and how to claim them.

 A new benefit year for unemployment and sickness benefits begins every July 1.
-To qualify in the benefit year beginning July 1, 2017, you must have base year earnings of $3,637.50 in calendar year 2016, counting no more than $1,455 per month.
-In the benefit year beginning July 1, 2018, these amounts will increase to $3,862.50 and $1,545, and they will then refer to annual and monthly earnings in calendar year 2017.
+To qualify during the benefit year beginning July 1, 2023, you must have base year earnings of at least $4,387.50 in calendar year 2022, counting no more than $1,755 per month.
+In the benefit year beginning July 1, 2024, these amounts will increase to $4,737.50 and $1,895, and will then refer to annual and monthly earnings in calendar year 2023.
 If the base year was your first year of railroad service, you must also have worked in 5 months of that year.

-If you do not meet these requirements but have at least 10 years of service, you might still be able to qualify under the conditions described for extended and accelerated benefits.
+If you do not meet these requirements but have at least 10 years of service, you might still be able to qualify based on the conditions described under extended and accelerated benefits.